DSPoint: Dual-scale Point Cloud Recognition with High-frequency Fusion: Method

 Conventional deep neural networks for 2D recognition utilize single-stream architectures to encode the image, in which shallow layers focus on extracting fine-grained features by local convolutional kernels, and deep layers aim at capturing global representations with a large receptive field.
 However, local and global features describe the image from two different perspectives: one texture details and the other for long-range shape structure.
 Dual-stream Net~\cite{mao2021dual} (DS-Net) proposes to maintain separate local and global visual representations, treat them equally while concurrently exchanging information between them.

 Computationally, DS-Net~\cite{mao2021dual} splits the image feature along the channel dimension into two parts: $f_l$ and $f_g$ for dual-pathway processing.
+In this way, features could be disentangled and computational cost could be optimized.
 Local features of $f_l$ remain in the high resolution to preserve the visual details and are encoded by convolution layers, Global features of $f_g$ are downsampled to a smaller grid to filter out the low-level noise and extracted by global attention mechanism~\cite{bahdanau2014neural}.
 We formulate the parallel propagation as

 where $f_L$ and $f_G$ are the specific-encoded features of $f_l$ and $f_g$.
 Then, $f_G$ are upsampled to the original feature resolution and conduct local-global fusion with $f_L$.
 For better blending between the two representations, DS-Net further adopts co-attention mechanism for inter-scale features alignment.
 During implementations of attention, supposing there are $n$ local and $m$ global features, $f_L$ and $f_G$ respectively serve as queries and extract informative features from each other by the affinity matrixes, $A_{L\rightarrow G} \in \mathbb{R}^{n \times m}$ and $A_{G\rightarrow L} \in \mathbb{R}^{m \times n}$, denoted as